 Author contributions.
 JHL and BM conceptualized the experiments.
-JHL conducted the experiments, analysis and writing of this manuscript with the support of BM and AO.
+JHL conducted the experiments, performed the analysis, and wrote the manuscript with the support of BM and AO.
 ER helped in the interpretation of the HFR data and the discussion of the results.
-AS helped in the coding and in the discussion of the results.
-JT was in charge of SOCIB Observing & Forecasting System design and direction.
+AS helped with the coding and in the discussion of the results.
+JT was in charge of the SOCIB Observing and Forecasting System design and direction.
 All authors contributed to the review of the article.